radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 --

-* UI code runs in browser or Node.js
+* Runs in browser or Node.js

 --

-* Network code runs in browser or Node.js
+* Render views to static HTML from Node.js

 ???